Classification: monoclonal antibody

 - Infusion Reaction: In some cases, patients can have an allergic reaction to this medication.
 This most often occurs during the first dose.
 To help prevent an infusion reaction you will receive medications prior to your treatment including: dexamethasone (steroid), diphenhydramine (Benadryl), ranitidine (Zantac), and acetaminophen (Tylenol).
 Signs of a reaction can include: fever, chills, rash, trouble breathing, dizziness, light-headedness, bradycardia (a slower than normal heart rate), hypotension (low blood pressure) and hypertension (high blood pressure).
 If you notice any changes in how you feel during the infusion, let your nurse know immediately.
 The infusion will be slowed or stopped if this occurs.

-Although there are no specific recommendations regarding pregnancy while taking elotuzumab, it is required that patients follow the REMS program if they are receiving lenalidomide in combination with elotuzumab.
-Lenalidomide can cause life-threatening birth defects.
-You should not become pregnant or father a child while taking lenalidomide and follow these instructions:
+Although there are no specific recommendations regarding pregnancy while taking elotuzumab, it is required that patients follow the REMS program if they are receiving lenalidomide or pomalidomide in combination with elotuzumab.
+Lenalidomide and pomalidomide can cause life-threatening birth defects.
+You should not become pregnant or father a child while taking either of these medications.
+For more information please see the medication sheets for lenalidomide and pomalidomide.